VaxobjanovDev/Tic-Tac-Toe/README.md

-# Dictionary
+# Tic Tac Toe

-You can see this simple app https://definitions-app.netlify.app
+You can see this simple app https://tic-tac-practise.netlify.app

 ## Available Scripts